AuReMe/mpwt-docker/README.md

 ## Requirements

 Need a Pathway-Tools installer.
 You can obtained it [here](http://bioinformatics.ai.sri.com/ptools/).
-The dockerfile is configured with Pathway-tools 22.0.
+The dockerfile is configured with Pathway-Tools 22.0.

 ## Data structure